Please respond to one of the following prompts.

 3.Time is obviously a central preoccupation for Virginia Woolf.
 What is she trying to suggest about the way we experience the passage of time, and how do her stylistic or narrative strategies allow her to capture that experience?

-4. According to the philosopher Martha Nussbaum, the central problem of Woolf’s fiction is how we can ever have knowledge of another person’s inner thoughts—how can escape the isolation of our own minds.
-Speaking about the novel To the Lighthouse, she writes: “The mysterious grand problem of other minds thus has, here a mundane humble tentative answer or rather answers, whose meaning can only be grasped in the context of a narrative as complex as this novel; by working patiently to defeat shame, selfish anxiety, and the desire for power, it is sometimes possible for some people to get knowledge of one thing or another thing about some other people; and they can sometimes allow one thing or another thing about themselves to be known.”
+4. According to the philosopher Martha Nussbaum, the central problem of Woolf’s fiction is how we can ever have knowledge of another person’s inner thoughts—how we can escape the isolation of our own minds.
+Speaking about the novel To the Lighthouse, she writes: “by working patiently to defeat shame, selfish anxiety, and the desire for power, it is sometimes possible for some people to get knowledge of one thing or another thing about some other people; and they can sometimes allow one thing or another thing about themselves to be known.”
 Does Woolf’s Mrs. Dalloway, in your view, teach us how we might better know each other?
-Does she demonstrate this kind of knowledge, knowledge of the individual’s private mind?
+Does she give us access to the minds of other people?
 How so?
-If Woolf offers a more complete picture of inner subjective experience than other novels, what is unique about her techniques?
+If Woolf offers a more complete picture of subjective experience than other novels, what is unique about her techniques?
 Please give some concrete examples from the book.

-7. Focusing on any one of the four authors we are examining, explain whether you think his/her work espouses a feminist or an anti-feminist stance.
+5. Focusing on either A Room with a View or Mrs. Dalloway, explain whether you think his/her work espouses a feminist or an anti-feminist stance.
 Does the text appear to celebrate those actions which further independence and empowerment for women?
 What kind of depiction does it offer of its female characters?

-8. Again, focusing on any one of the four authors we are examining, what makes that author’s text modern?
+6. Again, focusing on either A Room with a View or Mrs. Dalloway, what makes that author’s text modern?
 How does the text demonstrate an awareness of the newness, the novelty, of its historical moment?
 Does the text break with tradition?
 How so?
 In answering this question, please consider both the themes explored and the styles employed by the author in question.